jms-luck/100DaysofCloud/README.md

 # 100 Days of Cloud Challenge

-Welcome to my **100 Days of Cloud Challenge** repository! 🚀 This challenge is designed to deepen my understanding of cloud technologies and improve my hands-on skills by working on real-world projects every day for 100 days.
+Welcome to my **100 Days of Cloud Challenge** repository! 🚀 This challenge is designed to deepen my understanding of Azure cloud technologies and improve my hands-on skills by working on real-world projects every day for 100 days.

 ---